I can remember two egregious blatant acts of pure plagiarism that really upset me at the time, and the frustration still lingers many years later.

 If your company has developed an anti-aging pill and has a worldwide patent on the pill, then that is, of course, your secret sauce.
 But for the rest of us who have businesses in competitive industries with potentially low barriers to entry, it becomes even more important to understand, and leverage, your competitive advantage.

-As my company’s former 27-year president, I too spent a lot of time working on our competitive advantage, which was, and still is, innovation.
+As my company’s former 27-year president, I too spent a lot of time working on our competitive advantage, which was, and still is, innovation and customer service.

 From the very start of business in 1991, I was always determined to look for new products, new ideas, new marketing techniques that would differentiate us in an otherwise very crowded market.